-The Forums include the Environment Forum; Economy, Infrastructure and Placemaking Forum; and the Development Land Forum.
-Other active groups that inform our Plan Preparation include the SEA Working Group, the Housing Market Partnership Core Group and we have held workshops on Community Engagement and Graphics and Communications.
+The Forums include the Environment Forum and the Economy, Infrastructure and Placemaking Forum.
+Other active groups that inform our Plan Preparation include the SEA Working Group, the Housing Market Partnership Core Group.

 In addition we meet and liaise regularly with the other three other SDP teams in Scotland along with the Scottish Government.